TestardR/geo-tracking/README.md

 Note: driver's coordinate and status are updated through events.
 - Events can be easily produced running integration test ./integration/http_status_v1
-- You will need to have ginkgo testing framwework installed https://onsi.github.io/ginkgo/#installing-ginkgo
+- You will need to have ginkgo testing framework installed https://onsi.github.io/ginkgo/#installing-ginkgo